khantnyarhein/AcademicsManagement/README.md

 For Server - run the application on Intellj IDEA Ultimate

-For Client Side

-    1. cd into client-react folder

-    2. execute the following commands in order

-        - npm install
-        - npm run dev

-    3. After executing commands, open the url ( http://localhost:5173 ) in browser

 Complex Query is in the details of each student in students page.
 (Marked by details icon)

 Business Logic Operation is in the details of each teacher and there will be a create course button.